Link to top of FPL Chess Grandmaster League (No log-in required)

 It's been said that after the 3rd International break it could be an ideal time to switch from a defensive strategy to an attacking strategy.
 By this I mean it can be a good idea to spend more on your defence from GW1 to about GW12.
-We shouldn't try to find three 4.5 and two 4.0 defenders.
+We shouldn't try to find three 4.5 and two 4.0 defenders - as we've no idea where the value is.
 I've tried rotating cheap defenders from the off and it just doesn't work for me (or anyone else probably).
-I think we should have three or even four solid and attacking expensive defenders to start with, and have one or two defenders who are considerably cheaper but will play every week as cover.
-Having 15 players - who actually play - will save us from doing knee-jerk hits when the injuries and suspensions are racking up.
-From GW12 we'll have a better idea of cheaper defenders - and where the value is, so we can switch to them and spend the money on attackers - and possibly five good midfielders.
+One good defender with the other four rotating might work for later on in the season but to begin with I think I'd prefer two good defenders, or even three; with two or three cheapies 'who play' rotating for the final slot(s).
+From GW12 we'll have a better idea of cheaper defenders - and where the value is, so we can switch to them and spend the money on attackers - and possibly five good midfielders. (continued next page...)

 Premier Fantasy Tools (a personal fav site - Excellent for stats)

 FF Geek Top FPL Managers